 The risks a #firefighter faces, due to environmental #pollutions, is significant.
 They are far more likely to die of sudden cardiac death than most any other profession.
 This is increased three times if they are obese, four times if they have high cholesterol, eight times if they are a smoker, and ten times if they are #diabetic.
 If the fire fighter has hypertension, they their risk is twelve times higher, and once they reach the old age of 45, their risk of sudden cardiac death is 18 times higher than the average American.
 If they have had prior heart disease, that rate is 35 times higher.
 Cardiovascular events are the leading cause of on duty deaths among firefighters and for every line of duty death, there are an estimated seventeen non-fatal cardiac events on duty among firefighters.

 The health evaluation of those who fight our fires is altogether different than that of the typical healthcare consumer.
 Not only are their risks for sudden cardiac death increased, but so are their risks for #cancer.
 The chronic exposure to heat, smoke, diesel exhaust, and toxic flame retardants inhaled, ingested, and absorbed into their airways, skin, and gastrointestinal system is deadly.
-Not only are they at risk in building fires, car fires, dumpster fires, and even kitchen fires, but their own protective equipment and firehouses have accumulated mass amounts of toxins that significantly increase their body's burden.
+And not only are they at risk in building fires, car fires, dumpster fires, and even kitchen fires, but their own protective equipment and firehouses have accumulated mass amounts of toxins that significantly increase their body's burden.

 These carcinogen exposures help account for the very alarming discovery that every three weeks a Boston firefighter is diagnosed with cancer.
 Boston firefighters have elevated rates of cancers in their brain, lung, colon, prostate, bladder, kidney, and skin.
 This means the primary care visit for fighter fighters is no joke.
 Recommendations for screenings differ significantly.